 In the event of a merger, all of a company's assets and liabilities are transferred to the acquiring company.
 The acquiring company needs to be registered as a new owner.
-Contact the registrar for assistance with the change of holder.
-The basis for this change of holder may consist of a register extract from the Swedish Companies Registration Office where it is stated that a merger has been executed.
+The basis for this change of holder of domain names consists of a register extract from the Swedish Companies Registration Office, which states that a merger has been executed.
+No change of holder form is necessary in the event of a merger.